utxostack/rgbpp-sdk/examples/rgbpp/README.md

 #### 3. Distribute RGB++ xUDT on BTC

 > [!TIP]
-> Please make sure the `2-launch-rgbpp.ts` has been run and the corresponding BTC and CKB transactions have been committed
+> Please make sure the `2-launch-rgbpp.ts` has been run and the corresponding BTC and CKB transactions have been committed.
-> The **RGB++ Asset type script args** in the above should be set to the `xudtTypeArgs`
+> The **RGB++ Asset type script args** in the above should be set to the `xudtTypeArgs`.

 ```shell
 npx ts-node xudt/launch/3-distribute-rgbpp.ts